ichiban/prolog/ARCHITECTURE.md

 ### Registers

-We use the same registers you can find in the original paper:
+We use the same registers you can find in the original paper except `xr`:

 - `pc`
-- `xr`
 - `vars`
 - `cont`
 - `args`
 - `astack`

+We don't need `xr` register because each instruction can point to the constant via a Go pointer.
+In other words, our XR table is the Go heap.

 Also, we've added some extra registers: